Rustic living room ideas suit many types of home regardless of whether they are located in a town, city or the countryside.

 Welcome touches of floral pattern on soft furnishings and texture rugs to soften the look.

 Mix mid-century-style pieces with contemporary furniture in unfinished wood and plain upholstery for an unfussy rustic look.
 Un-arranged displays of unusual accessories and books give the room character without being contrived.

-To get the look team soft grey with contrasting warm, textured neutrals.
-Choose simple furniture in weathered, grained wood and formal, tight upholstery – period and style don’t matter here.
+To get the look team soft grey living room ideas with contrasting warm, textured neutrals.
+Choose simple furniture in weathered, grained wood and formal, tight upholstery - period and style don't matter here.
 Offset the simplicity with your own personal mix of books, china and knick-knacks.

 A log pile is the definition of cosy, country style.
 Creatively welcome a stacked pile of firewood to make an effortlessly charming feature wall.
 Whether you have an open fire or log burner having dried fire wood on hand to keep the fire burning is invaluable during the colder months.